TangXu-Group/Hyperspectral-Images-Classification/SPTNet-NTLA/README.md

 ## Datasets

-    We conduct the experiments on the Indian Pines, University of Pavia, and Houston datasets.
-To train and test our model, you should download the data set and modify image's path according to your needs.
+We conduct experiments on the Indian Pines, University of Pavia, and Houston datasets.
+To train and test our model, you should download the dataset and modify the data_path in main.py to suit your needs.

 ## Requirements